 Tips to Make the Best of the Day in Lisbon

-Finally, obtaining a Lisboa card which grants entrance to many tourist attractions and substitutes for transportation fees is a money and time saving idea.
+Finally, obtaining a Lisboa card that grants entrance to many tourist attractions and substitutes for transportation fees is a money and time-saving idea.

 Essentials of the Only Day in Lisbon

-In 24 hours, tourists might arrange a program involving Bairro Alto, Alfama and the Lisbon Castle with plenty of time to spend in each.
-If the aim is to visit more places with less time in each, Belem, Praça de Comercio, and Chiado may be included into the itinerary.
+In 24 hours, tourists might arrange a program involving Bairro Alto, Alfama, and the Lisbon Castle with plenty of time to spend in each.
+If the aim is to visit more places with less time in each, Belem, Praça de Comercio, and Chiado may be included in the itinerary.

 Alfama: Starting the Day

 A good day in Lisbon starts with a good breakfast in Alfama.
 Portugal’s famous pastries named Pasteis de Nata have some of its best examples in this district.
 After tasting these custard pastries fresh out of the oven, it is time to enjoy the district itself.

 One of the more traditional districts of the Portuguese capital, Alfama is a former workers’ town.
 The town which used to be quite poor is now one of the most sophisticated and touristic districts of Lisbon.
 Narrow streets of Alfama create amazing opportunities for nice photographs.
 Also, Lisbon Cathedral which is almost 1000 years old is nearby for a visit.

 VIP (Very Important Place): Sao Jorge Castle which is the next item in this itinerary is in the Alfama region and it is one of the most important tourist attractions in the country.